 So, it is always a wise decision to get your company name and products protected through trademark registration.
 Not only will it grant you the complete and sole rights and authority to market your brand, but you can register it within multiple countries much more easily.

 It will also become much easier for you to stop other companies from stealing your trade name, and they won’t be able to deliver similar products and services in the same market, as they will be committing trademark infringement.

 Lastly, you will also be able to save a lot of money by opting for trademark registration, as it will not only protect your company name and products, but it will also save you from getting embroiled in legal battles over trademark infringement, which can easily set you back thousands of dollars.

-We hope you understand the difference between company registration and trademark registration much more clearly now.
-Let’s do a quick recap.
 Company registration involves you registering a certain name with the local authorities, and this helps you secure your company name in your industry and the country in general.

 You may not own the rights to your company name worldwide, and other companies may be able to use it globally.
 Moreover, company registration only protects your company name, and not your products or services.